Mihkel Veske: Life

-Mihkel Veske was born in Veske farm, Holstre Parish (now in Metsla village, Viljandi Parish), Viljandi County in northern Livonia.
+Mihkel Veske was born in Veske farm, Holstre Parish (now in Metsla village, Viljandi Parish), Viljandi County in northern Livonia in the Russian Empire.
 He attended the village school in Pullerits, the parish school in Paistu and secondary school in Tartu.
 Between 1866 and 1867 he attended the mission school in Leipzig.
 In 1872 he graduated from the University of Leipzig with a doctoral degree.
 He published his doctorate in 1873 on comparative grammar of languages.
 Veske then returned to Estonia and worked as a journalist for the newspaper Eesti Põllumees.

-From 1874 to 1887 Veske was a lecturer in Estonian language at the University of Dorpat.
+From 1874 to 1887 Veske was a lecturer in Estonian at the Imperial University of Dorpat.
 From 1886 until his untimely death in 1890 Veske was a lecturer in Finno-Ugric languages at the University of Kazan.

 During the 1880s, Veske was one of the leading representatives of the Estonian national awakening.
 He belonged to the strongly patriotic groups around the Estonian intellectuals and journalists Carl Robert Jakobson.
 From 1882 to 1886 Veske was the President of the Society of Estonian Literati.
 1884 Veske edited the magazine Oma Maa (My Land).

 Veske was one of the first Estonian linguists to use the comparative method of historical linguistics.
 Between 1875 and 1884, he spent the summers traveling, comparing the dialects in different regions.
 In 1880 he visited Finland, and in 1885/86 Hungary.
 He advocated an Estonian standard language on the basis of the North Estonian dialect and phonetic spelling.
-During his time in Kazan, he studied the languages of the Mari and Mordvin, and dealt with the cultural relations between the Finnic and Slavic peoples.
-In 1881-83 he created a two volume textbook of the Finnish language.
+During his time in Kazan, he studied the languages of the Mari and Mordvin, and dealt with the cultural relations between the Finno-Ugric and Slavic peoples.
+In 1881-83 he created a two volume textbook of Finnish.

 After his death in Kazan, Veske's body was returned to Estonia.
 He is buried at the Uus-Jaani cemetery in Tartu (Dorpat).
 The bronze bust on his tomb was created by the Estonian sculptor August Weizenberg (now lost).